chilio/laravel-dusk-ci/README.md

 All you need to do is select the appropriate version of your **PHP interpreter** (based on your **Laravel version**), and you should be ready to go.

 Colours indicate the current state of PHP's life cycle and supported versions.
-Please note that all published images are fully functional and entirely usable.
+Please note that all published images are fully functional and entirely usable for testing purposes.

 ### **Compatibility**